Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

     Defconstants are turned into mods and run, unlike classic chialisp.
     The result is stored in the PrimaryCodegen's constant set.

-    The new defconst form is evaluated by putting all Helpers into an Evaluator and asking it to shrink the constant's expression (resulting in constant folding).
+    The defconst form is evaluated by putting all Helpers into an Evaluator and asking it to shrink the constant's expression (resulting in constant folding).
 The folded value must reduce to a constant, and if it does, it's stored in the constant set.